-Summit County – Q1 2019
+Summit County – Mid-Year 2019

-This Colorado Micro Market Report includes Real Estate data statistics for the following neighborhoods (single family, unless otherwise indicated):
+This Colorado Micro Market Report includes real estate data statistics for the following neighborhoods (single family, unless otherwise indicated):

 Breckenridge, Copper Mountain, Dillon, Frisco, Keystone, and Silverthorne.